 Am I required to make payments during the period of my bankruptcy?

 The Superintendent’s Standards (“S”) are derived from the Low Income Cutoffs (LICO) released by Statistics Canada.
 The Superintendent uses the before-tax LICO for urban areas with 500,000 people and over.
-The 2015 standards are updated by adding to the 2013 LICO, the 2014 Consumer Price Index (CPI) (1.95%) plus a 1.7% adjustment reflecting the 2015 CPI expectation.
+The 2021 standards are updated by applying a 1.36% adjustment to the 2020 LICO to reflect the 2021 CPI (Consumer Price Index) expectation.

 Do I have to report to the Trustee on a regular basis?

 Yes, you are required to report your monthly income received and your expenses paid by the 15th of the following month.
 It is from this report that the surplus income, described above under the heading “Payments,” is calculated.
 Failure to make these reports on a regular basis will jeopardize your chances of getting your discharge from bankruptcy.

 Will my student loans be discharged by my bankruptcy or proposal?

 Unless you completed your studies or left the education institution more than 7 years from the date of your proposal or bankruptcy, your student loans will survive and you will have to repay them.